 In order to establish eligibility for special transportation, the ARD Committee must bring forward the recommendation and the eligibility: Transportation Form must be completed in SuccessEd.
-The Campus Compliance Coordinator (CCC), ARD Facilitator (AF), or Department Head will complete a Transportation Information form in SuccessEd which includes information such as pick up and drop off address; specialized program; time; attending school; parent contact information, etc. Electronic signatures in SuccessEd should be used for LEA representatives and parents to sign the Transportation Information form.
+The Campus Compliance Coordinator (CCC), Middle School Department Head, or High School ARD Facilitator will complete a Transportation Information form in SuccessEd which includes information such as pick up and drop off address; specialized program; time; attending school; parent contact information, etc. Electronic signatures in SuccessEd should be used for LEA representatives and parents to sign the Transportation Information form.
 However, if the form is not signed electronically, then a copy should be uploaded into SuccessEd.
-Transportation staff have been trained in how to retrieve the forms from SuccessEd in order to appropriately route students on the bus.
+Transportation staff have been trained on how to retrieve the forms from SuccessEd in order to appropriately route students on the bus.
 Change of Address

-If there is a change of address, the Transportation Information form will need to be updated by the Campus Compliance Coordinator (CCC), ARD Facilitator (AF), or Department Head in SuccessEd.
-The parent should contact the CCC/AF/Department Head about the change.
+If there is a change of address, the Transportation Information form will need to be updated by the Campus Compliance Coordinator (CCC), ARD Facilitator or Department Head in Success Ed.
+The parent should contact the Campus Compliance Coordinator (CCC), Department Head, or ARD Facilitator about the change.
 At that time, the registrar will also need to verify the new address is in the current attendance zone as well as change the information in Skyward.
 If the student is in a different attendance zone and is in a specialized program, the Program Manager should be notified to determine if there is a program closer to the student's new address and if the student requires a campus location change.
-Physical proximity to the student's new address is only one determined.
+Physical proximity to the student's new address is only one determination for placement recommendations, and will not be the only consideration when campus location is determined.

-At no point should the parent contact the Transportation Department with a change of address.
+At no point should the parent contact the Transportation Department with a change in address.
 The Transportation Department will refer the parent to the campus to facilitate transportation as a related service in the event of a change in address.